tumbrelpeanuts/2020presidentialelection/R/01_exploratory_analysis.md

-Analysis of the 2020 Presidential Election
+Exploratory Analysis of the 2020 Presidential Election
 ================
 Alexander Sanchez
 2030-01-01